arnavchaturvedi17/Data-Analysis-Passenger-CSAT-Dashboard/README.md

 * Data Analysis-Passenger-CSAT-Dashboard.twbx

 ###  The Dashboard.
 Please visit my Tableau Public account.
+Use CTRL+click (on Windows and Linux) or CMD+click (on MacOS) on the link to open in a new browser tab.
 * Dashboard Link: [https://public.tableau.com/app/profile/arnav.chaturvedi/viz/BritishAirwaysReviews_17349888827570/CompleteDashboard](https://public.tableau.com/app/profile/arnav.chaturvedi/viz/BritishAirwaysReviews_17349888827570/CompleteDashboard)

 ### Sceenshot: Dynamic and Interactive Dashboard.